sigmacomputing/sigmaquickstarts/site/sigmaguides/src/embedding_howto_leverage_parameters_and_ua/embedding_howto_leverage_parameters_and_ua.md

 Items in this section are generally related to security operations.

-**1: account_type:**
+**1: account_type:**<br>
-Account types is Sigma ways from providing a specific set of permissions to a user and is a Role-base access control system (RBAC).
+Account types is how Sigma provides a specific set of permissions to a user, and is a role-base access control system (RBAC).
 Sigma provides default permissions to get you started.
 These are `Viewer` and `Creator` account types.
 Customers are able to create their own account types and customize the level of allowed functionality to suit their use-cases.

 It is recommended to send a value, at the lowest level of permissions for users (ie: `Viewer`), unless the user is granted something higher level.